opsvision/snap-plugin-publisher-signalfx/README.md

 * Darwin/amd64

 ### Installation
-The following sections provide a guide for obtaining the Syslog collector plugin.
+The following sections provide a guide for obtaining the plugin.

 #### Download
 The simplest approach is to use ```go get``` to fetch and build the plugin.
 The following command will place the binary in your ```$GOPATH/bin``` folder where you can load it into snap.